abhi-ramankutty/chai-aur-code-JS/notes.md

 - The `.constructor` property: Every object in JS has a `.constructor` property.
 This points back to the function that created it.
 For ex. `user1.constructor` will point to the `User function`
 - To check if the object is an `instance` of a particular `constructor`, you can use the `instanceOf operator`

+## Class
+- Like already discussed, `class` is JS is a syntactical-sugar over the existing prototype-based inheritance
+- A `class` is declared using the class keyword, followed by the `class-name` and `curly-braces`
+- Insude the curly-braces of the class, you can define your propertirs and methods
+- `constructor` is a special method within a class.
+This is automatically called when an `instance` of the `class` (new object) is created while using the `new` keyword
+- `constructor` is used to initialise object properties, often by taking arguments.
+- Within the constructor and other methods of the class, the `this` keyword referes to the current instance of the class.
+- Methods are defined directly within the class body without the need for the `function` keyword

+## Inheritance
+- In JS, `inheritance` is achieved by using the `extends` keyword.<br/>A `child-class` can extend a `parent-class`, and inherits its properties and methods.
+- `super()`: `super()` keyword is used in the `constructor` of a `child-class` to call the constructor of the `parent-class`.<br/>This is necessary to initialize the properties of the inherited class
+- When a `child` extends a `parent-class`, `instances` of the `child` can access the properties and methods of the `parent-class`.<br/>You can override the functionalities of the method from the parent class by defining a method with the same name in the `child-class`
+- The instanceof operator can be used to check if an object is an instance of a particular class (or its parent classes).

+## Static
+- Static properties and methods are defined using the `static` keyword within a class.
+- Static members belong to the `class` itself, `NOT` to any specific `instance` of the class.
+- Static methods are typically used for utility functions or functionalities that are related to the class but don't need access to instance-specific data.
+- Static methods `cannot` be directly accessed on instances of the class.
+They must be called `directly` on the `class` itself.
+- `Inheritance` affects static members in that<br/>`child-classes` can inherit `static members` from `parent-classes`, but `static methods` in a `parent-class` do not automatically have access to this referring to the instance of a `child-class`

 # Call, Bind & Apply
 - These are the 3 JS methods used to control the `execution context` of a function, specifically the value of `this` inside that function